A comparison between Shapefit compression and Full-Modelling method with PyBird for DESI 2024 and beyond: Full-Modelling tests

 \subsection{Including the hexadecapole}

 Fig.~\ref{fig:hex_comparison_LRG_FS} illustrates the constraints on cosmological parameters after adding the hexadecapole for the combination of the LRG, ELG, and QSO mocks.
-In general, adding the hexadecapole has little impact in the \(\Lambda\)CDM model.
-This is contrary to the results from \textit{ShapeFit} (Fig.~\ref{fig:hex_LRG}) where we see improved constraints on all \textit{ShapeFit} parameters.
-We find this is due to the internal prior of \(\Lambda\)CDM on the \textit{Shapefit} parameters, which allows for little additional information to be gleaned from this low amplitude multipole.
+In general, adding the hexadecapole has little impact on the constraints of cosmological parameters in the \(\Lambda\)CDM model.
+This finding is contrary to the results from \textit{ShapeFit} (Fig.~\ref{fig:hex_LRG}) where we see improved constraints on all \textit{ShapeFit} parameters except \(m\).
+This difference between \textit{ShapeFit} and \textit{Full-Modelling} is due to the internal prior of \(\Lambda\)CDM on the \textit{ShapeFit} parameters, which allows little additional information to be gleaned from this low amplitude multipole.

-However, for other cosmological models, this is not the case.
-The constraints for \(h\) and \(w\) are tighter and closer to the truth value after including the hexadecapole.
+However, for other cosmological models, this is different.
+The constraints for \(h\) and \(w\) are tighter and closer to the truth value after including the hexadecapole for \(w\)CDM.
 It also shifts \(\ln{(10^{10}A_s)}\) slightly because it is highly degenerate with \(h\) and \(w\).
-Similarly, adding the hexadecapole when fitting the oCDM model also significantly improves the constraints for \(\ln{(10^{10}A_s)}\), \(h\), and \(\Omega_k\).
+Similarly, adding the hexadecapole when fitting the \(o\)CDM model also significantly improves the constraints for \(\ln{(10^{10}A_s)}\), \(h\), and \(\Omega_k\).
 In both cases, adding the hexadecapole reduces the systematic bias for $k_{\mathrm{max}} = 0.20 h \mathrm{Mpc}^{-1}$.
 Therefore, we recommend including it in cosmological analyses for extended cosmological models.